 Select multiple objects with Shift + click + drag.

 Click Filter by type icon in the toolbar.

 Choose the type of object you want to select.

 Copy formatting and apply it to other objects

-You can copy the formatting from one object, such as a sticky note, shape, connector, or text box, and apply it to another object or group of objects of the same style.
+You can copy the formatting from one object, such as a sticky note, shape, connector, or paragraph, and apply it to another object or group of objects of the same style.